India Travel Tips: 10 Tips for your First Time Traveling in India

 #7 – Be Assertive but don’t loose your cool.

-Tours and scammers can often tell that it’s your first time in India and might try to take you for a ride.
+Touts and scammers can often tell that it’s your first time in India and might try to take you for a ride.
 If this happens then sometimes being polite won’t get you anywhere.
 One of the most important India travel tips I can give is to sometimes be confident instead of polite – don’t be afraid to be assertive, stand your ground and stand up for yourself if you feel you are being taken for a ride or made to feel uncomfortable.
 Don’t be so polite that you look weak but try to stay calm.
 It might seem rude but it’s often best just to ignore hassle from touts and try to retain an air of confidence.

 At the same time, sometimes you have to accept that foreigners will always pay more so don’t sweat the small things, know when to give in to save your sanity.
 Just keep it in perspective, is worrying about a few dollars worth ruining your day and do you really need to haggle over an extra 50 cents when that could go toward feeding a whole family.

 #8 – Look after your health

 India is changing and modernising fast but it’s still a pretty dirty country and many travelers do get stomach upsets at some point, especially the first time traveling in India when you have not built up any resistance to the germs there.
 Make sure you get all your vaccinations before leaving, never drink the tap water and be really careful what you eat by avoiding uncooked foods like salads.

 It’s also a good idea to carry soap or a hand santizer and toilet paper around as these are rarely found in public places or budget hotels and most Indians eat with their hands.
 Most Indians are vegetation and many travellers also choose to go veggie here as there is a huge choice and you are much less likely to get seriously sick from badly prepared veggies than meat.